 Sample of a Birthday Story

-Daniel was born on July 22th, 2001.
-It was a sunny and hot day.
-Daniel’s big brother, Christopher, were so excited to finally meet him.
+Daniel was born on Jan 17th, 2001.
+It was a sunny but cold day.
+Daniel’s big brother, Christopher, was so excited to finally meet him.
 Daniel loved to be held and rocked when he was a baby.

 When Daniel was 1 year old, he loved to eat bananas.
 His favorite thing to do was to splash in the bathtub.

 When Daniel turned 2 years old, his little brother Lucas was born.
 Daniel loved to hug Lucas.
 His favorite book was The Hungry Caterpillar.
 When Daniel was two, he wanted to play in his toy car every day – even in the winter!

 When Daniel was 3 years old, he started going to the Credit Valley Montessori School.
 His favorite work was Sandpaper Letters.
 At 3, Daniel loved to sing.
 He looked forward to singing in circle time every day.

 Now Daniel is 4 years old.
 He just learned how to ride a bike without training wheels.
 Daniel loves to make designs with the Metal Insets, and his favorite work is the Moveable Alphabet.
 Happy Birthday Daniel!

 There are lots of variations to the above celebration that can be used in a school setting.
 Many families use a Waldorf-inspired Birthday Ring, which makes a beautiful celebration for a child and their family.

 Credit: My Child's Diary